Mitral valve clip repair

 Left untreated, it can worsen over time, leading to symptoms like shortness of breath and even heart failure.

-As well as shortness of breath, other symptoms of mitral regurgitation can include chest pain, dizziness and palpitations, even when lying down in some cases.
+As well as shortness of breath, other symptoms of mitral regurgitation and mitral valve disease can include chest pain, dizziness and palpitations, even when lying down in some cases.
 Some people may also notice swelling in the ankles and feet.
 However, it’s important to remember than not everyone experiences symptoms.

-Your consultant will advise you on the best procedure for your health and condition.
+Your consultant will advise you on the best procedure for your own health and condition.

-All surgery carries some risk.
-Your consultant will talk to you about the risks of the TEER procedure and the risks of alternative kinds of surgery.
+Your consultant will talk to you about the risks of the TEER procedure and how they compare to alternative kinds of surgery.

 The clip's arms are opened out and the clip is moved down into the left ventricle.
 Your consultant will then retract the clip until its arms embrace the two flaps, or leaflets, in the valve.
 The arms then close and special grippers hold both leaflets securely in place.

 For some patients, medication can help alleviate symptoms.
-In some cases, you could need a more extensive open surgery, involving larger incisions and a longer hospital stay and recovery.
+In some cases, you could need a more extensive mitral valve replacement open surgery, involving larger incisions and a longer hospital stay and recovery.

 The cost of your treatment will depend on the package of care your consultant recommends.
 For your peace of mind, we offer transparent pricing and will outline exactly what your consultant has included in your treatment package and the overall amount you can expect to pay.